Buy to Let HMO Mortgages

 Mixed Accommodation Converted Building HMOs

-Converted buildings comprising only self-contained flats, while having no shared facilities other than stairways and common access areas with the other units will usually fall under the same legislation.
-Converted buildings operated as HMOs may provide shared bathrooms and laundry facilities with the
+Many landlords have converted large single dwellings into HMO type accommodation for increased rental yields.
+Often these may comprise a mix of self-contained flats and bedsits maybe other non-self-contained letting units and will be subject to HMO legislation.
+Converted buildings comprising only self-contained flats, while having no shared facilities other than stairways and common access areas with the other units will not usually fall under the same legislation.
+Converted buildings operated as HMOs should provide shared kitchens, bathrooms and laundry facilities.

 Large HMO Definition

 A house in multiple occupation is a property rented by at least 3 people who are not from 1 ‘household’ (eg a family) but share facilities like the bathroom and kitchen.
 It’s sometimes called a ‘house share’.